 Okay, I’ve honestly done it.
 I’ve created the most delicious mashed potato recipe ever.
 Caramelized onion and bacon mashed potatoes!
 I love a simple potato recipe (you can find my creme fraiche mashed potato recipe here), but this recipe really surprised me.
-If you are looking for a unique take on mashed potatoes to add to your Thanksgiving table, I can honestly guarantee that no one is going to complain about these.

-what are caramelized onions?
+What are caramelized onions?

-All onions contain natural sugars, regardless of what type of onion you use.
-Caramelizing onions is simply cooking them low and slow and allowing those sugars to emerge; what you end up with are super sweet and savory soft onions.
 In this instance, you cook bacon low and slow so that all the bacon fat melts, and then we cook the onions in the bacon fat (drool).
 I had a little red wine on hand, so I added some to the pan and WOW it made all the difference in adding so much more flavor.
 It also gave them a super pretty red color which makes the potatoes so pretty to look at.

-how long does it take to caramelize onions?
+How long does it take to caramelize onions?

 Oh boy, it can take a bit of time.
 This is why I recommend making the caramelized onion and bacon jam ahead of time (up to three days ahead of time!).
 I found that all in all, between cooking and bacon and cooking the onions down, the whole process took about 45 minutes.
-The nice thing is it’s very passive work–you don’t need to stir the entire time, just every now and then.
-Everything is cooked over low heat, so very little risk of anything burning.
-It’s the perfect thing to make while you’re multitasking with other things, just check in on it here and there.

 what’s the best pan to use to caramelize onions?